What is a lobectomy?

 OK.
 Someone will need to drive you home.

-At home, keep the incision clean and dry.
+At home, keep the cut clean and dry.
 Your healthcare provider will give you bathing

 instructions.
 The stitches or staples will be removed during a follow-up appointment.

-The incision may be sore for several days.
-Your chest and shoulder muscles may ache,
+The cut may be sore for a few days.
+Your chest and shoulder muscles may ache, especially

-especially with deep breathing, coughing, and activity.
-You can take pain medicine
+with deep breathing, coughing, and activity.
+You can take pain medicine as advised

-as advised by your healthcare provider.
-Aspirin and certain other pain medicines may
+by your healthcare provider.
+Aspirin and some other pain medicines may increase bleeding.

 Keep doing the breathing exercises you learned in the hospital.
 Slowly increase your

-physical activity as tolerated.
-It may take several weeks to return to normal.
-You
+physical activity as you can handle it.
+It may take a few weeks to return to normal.

-may need to avoid lifting heavy items for several months.
+You may need to not lift any heavy items for a few months.
 This is to prevent strain

 While you’re healing, take steps to prevent exposure to: